Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Conclusion

 \section{Conclusion}

-We have developed a method to determine the local lens map in the proximity of a lensing critical curve intersecting a giant arc, which relies on mapping the line-of-sight velocity across the arc using emission line data from IFU spectroscopy.
-Applied to spiral galaxies, it combines a local polynomial deflection field with a model disk rotation curve on the source plane.
-Assuming that the local deflection smoothly varies, the method locates the critical curve with uncertainty estimates.
-Through mock tests, we find that applying Wiener deconvolution to IFU images before velocity measurement eliminates the bias caused by instrumental PSF effects.
+We have developed a method to determine the local lens map in the vicinity of a lensing critical curve intersecting a giant arc.
+The method relies on mapping the line-of-sight velocity field across the arc using emission-line data from IFU spectroscopy.
+For disk galaxies, it combines a local polynomial deflection field with a source-plane disk rotation model.
+Assuming that the local deflection field varies smoothly, the method infers the critical-curve location together with uncertainty estimates.
+Through mock tests, we find that applying Wiener deconvolution to IFU datacubes before velocity measurement substantially mitigates the bias caused by instrumental PSF effects.

-To specifically study the Dragon Arc in the lensing field of Abell 370, we have validated the method by creating a mock lensed galaxy having clumpy nebular emissions as in a real spiral, lensing it into an image-plane configuration similar to the Dragon Arc, and performing mock Bayesian inference.
+For the specific case of the Dragon Arc in the Abell 370 lensing field, we further validate the method using mock observations.
+We construct a mock source galaxy with clumpy nebular emissions representative of a star-forming spiral galaxy, map it through the lens model to generate an image-plane configuration resembling the Dragon Arc, and then perform Bayesian inference on the mock data.

-Applying the method to archival VLT/MUSE IFU data for the Dragon Arc, we locate the critical curve, in one highly magnified region on the arc, with a $1\sigma$ uncertainty of $\sim 0.2\arcsec$.
-The confidence band of our derived critical curve is consistent in the middle of the arc with the predictions of two existing global lens models, but has a somewhat steeper angle than those.
-The band is narrow enough that it differentiates from the predictions of a few other global lens models.
-The location of the confidence band tentatively supports the theory of microlensing by intracluster stars that the majority of detected microlensing events of highly magnified stars appear on the negative-parity side of the macro critical curve, although larger statistics of lensed stars are needed for confirmation.
+Applying the method to archival VLT/MUSE IFU data for the Dragon Arc, we locate the critical curve in one highly magnified region of the arc with a \(1\sigma\) uncertainty of \(0.23\arcsec\).
+Near the middle of this arc segment, our inferred band is closest to the WSLAP+ critical curve and has an orientation most similar to that of the BUFFALO model, while it disfavors the locations predicted by several other global lens models.
+The band is sufficiently narrow to distinguish our inferred critical-curve location from the predictions of several other global lens models.
+The inferred location is also qualitatively consistent with the expectation from microlensing by intracluster stars that most detected microlensing events of highly magnified stars should appear on the negative-parity side of the macro critical curve, although larger samples of lensed stars are needed for confirmation.